About

 Community engagement is a poorly defined activity in citymaking, and frequently takes the form of a few perfunctory meetings with residents and community members.
 They may be asked to react to an existing design or idea — one they may have had no role in shaping, let alone leading — with little opportunity to meaningfully influence a project’s priorities and outcomes.
 For Van Alen, engagement itself is an important outcome, because relationships amongst community-based collaborators are critical to the long-term sustainability of any initiative.

-For Lucid Project: Albany, our community-led redesign of a long-neglected public alley, engagement is a multiyear mode of working.
+For Albany Hive, our community-led redesign of a long-neglected public alley, engagement is a multiyear mode of working.
 Our collaborator, design studio The Urban Conga, didn’t put pencil to paper until they’d participated in months of listening sessions.
 The result is The Hive, a reflection of how local residents describe the space as a community hub, buzzing with locally led activities.
-The installation incorporates transparent panels that will host community artwork, as well as memorials to neighbors lost; all ideas came directly from residents.
+The installation incorporates transparent panels that host community artwork; all ideas came directly from residents.

 Co-create

-Building on their experience in our 2021 Neighborhood Design Fellowship, two Gowanus residents are designing GLOwanus, a light installation that alerts the community when CSO (combined sewer overflow) occurs, so residents can act to limit water use and decrease the waste running into the canal.
-The prototype currently lives in Van Alen’s storefront windows, paired with a playful information display about the issue.
+Building on their experience in our 2021 Neighborhood Design Fellowship, two Gowanus residents designed GLOwanus, a light installation that alerts the community when CSO (combined sewer overflow) occurs, so residents can act to limit water use and decrease the waste running into the canal.
+GLOwanus currently lives in Van Alen’s storefront windows, paired with a playful information display about the issue.
 Educational groups, including classes from local public elementary schools and CUNY’s urban design program, have used the window as a teaching tool and dropped in to ask questions.

 This work takes place against the backdrop of Gowanus’ recent rezoning, which will bring around 20,000 new residents despite the fact that local water management systems are already past capacity.
-In 2023, the Neighborhood Design Fellows are hosting a series of community workshops supported by Van Alen to educate residents about CSO and gather ideas for the final light design, which will be fabricated and distributed to homes and commercial storefronts across Gowanus.
+In 2023, the Neighborhood Design Fellows hosted a series of community workshops supported by Van Alen to educate residents about CSO and gather ideas for the final light design, which were fabricated and distributed to homes and commercial storefronts across Gowanus.

 Build Trust